 Are Seed Oils Toxic?
 Dietitian Debunks Claims of Health Risk

-The internet has a tendency to choose a certain food or ingredient and demonize the crap out of it for a while.
+The internet has a tendency to choose a certain food or ingredient and demonize it for a while, usually as a way to sell something else.
 Recently, the food of choice has been seed oils.

 If you’re new here, hello and welcome!
 My name is Hannah and I am a non-diet dietitian here to help you improve your relationship with your food and finally find food freedom.